giulianopz/giulianopz.github.io/about.md

 My cv is [here](https://giulianopz.github.io/cv/), in the unlikely event you need it.

-This blog is about random stuff I need to jot down from time to time.
+This blog is about random stuff I need to jot down from time to time to refine my thinking.
 You can find more interesting content in my idealistic [webring](./favorites.html).